linxule/Feeback4SolidarityProject/DGov_Score_Framework/Framework_asof_2020_0120.md

 The Intra-firm modules can be thought of similar to viewing an organization as an organism or a part of a system.
 In this module, we focus on how the organization relates to itself through the functioning of its parts.

 For version 0.6, the Intra-firm module will be renamed as the Organization module and the Inter-firm module will be renamed as the Ecosystem module.

+Additionally, one more module will be added, the Global Module, to take into account global characteristics upon which the organization and associated ecosystem are or can be subjected to.

 #### Organization Module